 When you choose sofa or chair slipcovers, you are actually choosing to dress up your furniture.
 Just as you would pay attention to fabric weight, textures, and fit when you dress a human body, you should consider what would best fit your piece of furniture.
-I should also point out that slipcovers may not always be the perfect solution for certain chair or sofa styles.
+Be aware that slipcovers may not always be the perfect solution for a certain chair or sofa style.

-A slipcover is cosmetic change only, not a structural one.
 If your furniture is falling apart, this budget solution could turn out to be a wasteful expense because you stand to gain nothing from it.
-You are better off buying new furniture or reupholstering so that the filling is repaired as well.
+You are better off buying a new sofa or reupholstering so that the filling is repaired as well.

 Choose a Look